CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

 !!!
 Warning "Open by default"

-    By default any new Namespace in Rahti will have a network opened by default.
+    By default any new Namespace in Rahti will have its network opened by default.
 This means that by default any other Pod in any other namespace in the whole Rahti will be able to contact any Pod in the new namespace.

 If you want to isolate all Pods from traffic external to the Namespace you need to create this `NetworkPolicy`: